Paul Robinson (Neighbours): 1985–1993

-2004–present
+2004–2025

 Paul Robinson returns to Erinsborough and reignites chaos, beginning with setting fire to Lassiter’s and killing Gus Cleary.
 He manipulates various residents, frames David Bishop for fraud, and becomes entangled in corrupt development deals, which ultimately cost him his leg after a brutal beating.
 Despite his misdeeds, he rebuilds the Lassiter’s complex and rekindles his relationship with his daughter Elle.

 A plane crash, caused by Paul’s son Robert, marks the start of further turmoil.
 Disguised as his twin Cameron, Robert drugs Paul and traps him in a mineshaft before being lured out by Paul and Gail during a staged wedding.
 Paul survives Robert’s attack but spirals into scheming, infidelity, and blackmail.
 His marriage to Lyn Scully fails due to his unfaithfulness, and Elle seizes his Lassiter’s shares, leaving him broke.
 After a brain tumor surgery causes temporary amnesia, Paul seeks redemption and begins a relationship with Rebecca Napier.

 Paul’s criminal past resurfaces when he confesses to Gus’s murder, triggering blackmail attempts by Laura Davidson and Nick Thompson.
 He rekindles his wealth by reclaiming Lassiter’s and dating Rebecca, though his affair with Kirsten Gannon ends the relationship.
 He marries Rebecca after a failed wedding interrupted by Lyn’s revelation that she and Paul were still legally married.
 However, Rebecca later pushes Paul from the Lassiter’s mezzanine when his manipulations threaten her family.
 He survives, blackmails her into staying, but she eventually flees Erinsborough.

 Paul faces financial and political challenges, including a failed mayoral campaign and conflicts with Terese Willis.
 He engages in affairs, notably with Priya Kapoor, and attempts underhanded business tactics, such as bribery and corporate sabotage.
 He suffers personal loss when Kate Ramsay, his niece, is fatally shot.
 Overcome with grief, Paul bonds with nephew Daniel and supports various family members, but his scheming never fully ceases.

 Following bouts of depression, Paul reconnects with old flames, including Dakota Davies, and manipulates relationships around him, including trying to sabotage Daniel and Amber’s wedding.
 Diagnosed with leukemia (later revealed to be falsified by Nick Petrides), Paul briefly believes he is dying and mends bridges with family while selling Lassiter’s to the Quill Group, only to later regain it.